 At the Maca Team, we found that about 5% of our customers have a stomach sensitivity to Raw Maca Powders.
 They report minor gas, bloating or digestive issues when taking it.
 If this is an issue for you, then you should try our Gelatinized Maca.
 All of the starch content of Maca Root is removed in the Gelatinization process and upset digestive systems are simply not an issue with Gelatinized Maca.

 There are all sorts of pleasant things that happen while taking Maca, but none of them should be unpleasant or make you feel uncomfortable.
 We want to stress that Maca powder’s uses, dosage and impacts can vary from body to body as we are all different.
 Listen to your body to find the best time to take Maca, how to use Maca effectively in your diet, and the proper dose for you.

-If you experience anything which makes you feel unsure or anxious, please see your doctor to make sure it is all right for you to be taking Maca.
-All of the changes and effects which happen while taking Maca should be of the nature of “improvements, and beneficial.”
+If you experience anything which makes you feel unsure or anxious, please see your doctor to make sure it is all right for you to be consuming Maca powder in your diet.